michellab/BioSimSpaceTutorials/01_introduction/01_introduction.md

 # BioSimSpace

+The companion notebook for this section can be found [here](https://github.com/michellab/BioSimSpaceTutorials/blob/4844562e7d2cd0b269cead56562ec16a3dfaef7c/01_introduction/01_introduction.ipynb).

 ## Introduction

 Welcome to this workshop on [BioSimSpace](https://biosimspace.org), an _interoperable_ Python framework for biomolecular simulation.
 In this introductory session you will learn: